anilmawji/broke-bank/README.md

 # broke-bank
-SQL injection demonstraction built with Flask and MySQL.
+Mock banking application built with Flask and MySQL.
+Use this to practice SQL injection!

 # Setup